Blower door: Effective leakage area

 It is essential that units are carefully conserved in these calculations.
 CBuilding and nBuilding should be calculated using SI units, and ρ and ∆PReference should be kg/m3 and pascal, respectively.
 Alternatively, CBuilding and nBuilding can be calculated using Imperial units, with ρ and ∆PReference being lb/ft3 and lbForce/in2, respectively.

-The ELA can be used, along with the Specific Infiltration Rate (s) derived using the LBNL infiltration model, to determine airflow rate through the building envelope throughout the year.
+The ELA can be used, along with the Specific Infiltration Rate(s) derived using the LBNL infiltration model, to determine airflow rate through the building envelope throughout the year.

 Leakage area per unit floor or surface area

-Leakage area estimates can also be normalized for the size of the enclosure being tested, For example, the LEED Green Building Rating System has set an airtightness standard for multifamily dwelling units of 1.25 sqin of leakage area per 100 sqft of enclosure area, to control tobacco smoke between units.
+Leakage area estimates can also be normalized for the size of the enclosure being tested, For example, the LEED Green Building Rating System has set an airtightness standard for multi-family dwelling units of 1.25 sqin of leakage area per 100 sqft of enclosure area, to control tobacco smoke between units.
 This is equal to 0.868 cm2/m2.

 Normalized leakage

 Normalized leakage is a measure of the tightness of a building envelope relative to the building size and number of stories.
-Normalized Leakage is defined in ASHRAE Standard 119 as:
+Normalized leakage is defined in ASHRAE Standard 119 as: